rich-newman/typescript-analyzer-eslint-prettier/docs/setupvue.md

 Visual Studio has several Vue project templates, of two basic types:

-1. 'Standalone JavaScript/TypeScript Vue Project' and 'Vue and ASP.NET Core', again in JavaScript and TypeScript versions.
+1. **'Standalone Vue Project' and 'Vue and ASP.NET Core' project**, both in JavaScript and TypeScript versions.
 These project templates are only available in Visual Studio 2022.
-The project created here is Vue 3.
-Here the Standalone projects are just client projects, whereas the 'Vue and ASP.NET Core' projects have the same client project but also a C# ASP.NET Core project in the created solution.
+The projects created here are Vue 3.
+Here the Standalone projects are just client projects, whereas the 'Vue and ASP.NET Core' projects have a client project but also a C# ASP.NET Core server project in the created solution.
-2. 'Basic vue.js Web Application'.
+2. **'Basic vue.js Web Application'**.
 These project templates available in Visual Studio 2017 and 2019, and in JavaScript or TypeScript versions.
-They used to be in Visual Studio 2022 but have been removed.
-All of these templates are different, but similar obviously.
-They are Vue 2.

-Enabling the TypeScript Analyzer for the 'Standalone JavaScript/TypeScript Vue Projects' and 'Vue and ASP.NET Core' projects is described below.

-**We recommend you don't use the Basic vue.js Web Application project templates.**  None of them works well.
-They are very old, target an old version of Vue, and the npm packages won't even install with the latest versions Node.
-Even if you coerce them into installing they are liable to break when you run them.
+They used to be in Visual Studio 2022 but have been removed. **We recommend you don't use these templates.**  They are very old, target Vue 2 which is an old version of Vue, and the npm packages won't even install with the latest versions of Node.
 As a result configuring them for use with the TypeScript Analyzer is no longer covered here.

+Enabling the TypeScript Analyzer for the 'Standalone Vue Projects' and 'Vue and ASP.NET Core' projects is described below.
+The setup process is the same for any of these projects.

 ## Standalone JavaScript/TypeScript Vue Project or Vue and ASP.NET Core Project in Visual Studio 2022